Clearing of native vegetation on pastoral land

 *Timeframes don't apply to applications referred under the Environment Protection Act 2019.

-If you need to submit a simplified application, you should read the simplified pastoral land clearing applications policy DOCX (693.5 KB).
+If you need to submit a simplified application, you should read the simplified PLC applications policy.

 While there is currently no size restriction for a standard application, if your proposal exceeds 5,000 hectares, it will be referred to the NT Environment Protection Authority.